Long-time estimates for heat flows on ALE manifolds: Heat flows on ALE manifolds with a parallel spinor

 \section{Heat flows on ALE manifolds with a parallel spinor}

-Throughout this section, we assume that $(M,g)$ is a simply-connected ALE manifold with a parallel spinor.
+Throughout this section, we assume that $(M,g)$ is a simply-connected ALE spin manifold which admits a parallel spinor, i.e.\ a section $\sigma\neq 0$ of the spinor bundle such that $\nabla\sigma=0$.
 For convenience, we assume that $(M,g)\neq (\R^n,g_{eucl})$.
-These assumptions have various consequences: \begin{itemize} \item $(M,g)$ is Ricci-flat. \item $(M,g)$ has irreducible holonomy: Otherwise, $(M,g)=(\R\times N,dr^2+h)$ but this contradicts the assumption of the manifold to be ALE unless it is flat.
+These assumptions have various geometric consequences: \begin{itemize} \item $(M,g)$ is Ricci-flat. \item $(M,g)$ has irreducible holonomy: Otherwise, $(M,g)=(\R\times N,dr^2+h)$ but this contradicts the assumption of the manifold to be ALE unless it is flat.
 Consequently,